 Depending on the thickness and design, Acrylic Nails may feel thicker and heavier than gel nails.
 If you prefer a lighter, more natural feel, opt for an acrylic overlay instead of full extensions.

 Improper removal or poor application techniques can cause damage to your natural nails, making them thin, weak, or prone to breakage.
-Always seek professional removal or follow safe at-home technique.
+Always seek professional removal or follow a Clean Girl / Old Moneysafe at-home technique.

 Gel vs. Acrylic Nails: A Complete Comparison of Durability, Application, Maintenance, and Removal